Azure/azure-firewall-egress-controller/docs/developers/build.md

 `<azureTenantId>` and `<azureClientId>` and `<azureClientSecret>` are values that were created in the previous section.

 #### Parameters
+- `<fwpolicyResourceId>` : ID of the Firewall Policy.
-- `<fwResourceGroup>` : Name of the Azure Resource group in which Azure Firewall was created.
+- `<fwpolicyResourceGroup>` : Name of the Azure Resource group in which Azure Firewall Policy was created.
-- `<fwSubscriptionId>` : The Azure Subscription ID in which Azure Firewall resides.
+- `<fwpolicySubscriptionId>` : The Azure Subscription ID in which Azure Firewall Policy resides.
 Example: `a123b234-a3b4-557d-b2df-a0bc12de1234`
-- `<azureFirewallPolicy>` : Name of the Azure firewall policy that is attached to the firewall.
+- `<fwPolicyName>` : Name of the Azure Firewall Policy that is attached to the firewall.
-- `<azureFirewallRuleCollectionGroup>` : The Rule Collection Group dedicated to the Egress Controller.
+- `<fwPolicyRuleCollectionGroup>` : The Rule Collection Group in the Firewall Policy dedicated to the Egress Controller.
 - `<azureTenantId>` : The tenant ID of the Identity.
 - `<azureClientId>` : The client ID of the Identity.
 - `<azureClientSecret>` : The client Secret of the Identity.